 Other places for special Drupal-related content

 - Announcements about Drupal-related events can be posted on the groups.drupal.org events page.

 - Job openings and resumes can be posted on the groups.drupal.org jobs page.

 - Case studies explaining how a particular Drupal site was built can be submitted in the Drupal.org Case Studies section.

 How to get your feed to the Planet:

 If you have content fitting the requirements above, then here are the next steps.

 - You must have an RSS feed that contains only content appropriate for Drupal Planet.
 If your site uses Drupal, you can create a "Drupal Planet" taxonomy term and use it to tag any content you want to appear on the Planet.
 Drupal automatically creates an RSS feed for each taxonomy term, and you can submit that term’s feed URL in your Drupal Planet application.
+Alternatively, you can use the Drupal Planet feature module, which uses Flag and Views modules to create the feed.
 If you are not using Drupal, you will need to make sure your site can create a feed just for your Planet content.

 - Your feed must have at least two posts already so we can evaluate the content and make sure it is appropriate for the Planet.

 - Your feed must pass source code validation, since Drupal's aggregator module is very strict about parsing feed source code.